Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks

 \subsection{Experimental details of multi-step and non-linear regression}

-To emulate the multi-step regression task, we train the multi-layer GD-SSM architecture, without applying any non-linearity between the layers.
-In our experiments, we use two layer GD-SSM architecture.
-We use the same hyper-parameters that are used for the single layer GD-SSM.
-We compare the validation loss of the regression task between the learned model and the model based on construction.
-We observe the performance of two layer GD-SSM better than the GD-SSM initialised with the parameters from our construction, so we train the GD-SSM model initialised with the parameters from our construction 1000 steps to match the performance of a trained GD-SSM.
+To emulate the multi-step regression task, we consider a multi-layer GRIL architecture without any non-linearity between layers.
+In our experiments, we use a two-layer GRIL model, corresponding to a two-step gradient descent update.
+All hyper-parameters are kept the same as in the single-layer setting.

+We compare two variants: (i) a fully trained model (denoted GRIL), and (ii) an explicit linear GD.
+However, in the multi-step setting, it can be sensitive to numerical scaling.
+To account for this, we optionally apply a short calibration phase (1000 optimization steps).
+This calibration is only used in the multi-step setting and is not applied in the one-step constructive validation.

-For non-linear regression tasks, we follow the data construction of N-D linear regression and add to impose non-linearity, we add a sine transformation to the targets.
-To the output of the linear GD-SSM layer, we add a non-linear function, weighted sigmoid gated unit \cite{TANAKA2020354}, as used in \citep{smith_simplified_2022}.
-The hyper-parameters are the same that is used for all the previous tasks, and the trained model loss is compared with a model with GD-SSM layer/layers based on gradient descent construction and trained non-linearity layer/layers.
+For non-linear regression tasks, we follow the data construction of multivariate linear regression and introduce non-linearity by applying a sine transformation to the targets.
+On top of the linear GRIL layer, we add a non-linear mapping implemented as a weighted sigmoid gated unit \cite{TANAKA2020354}, as in \citep{smith_simplified_2022}.
+In this setting, GRIL denotes a fully trained model, while GD$^\dagger$ denotes a model where the recurrent GRIL layers are fixed according to the gradient-descent construction, and only the auxiliary non-linear mapping is trained.
+This isolates the role of the MLP: good GD$^\dagger$ performance means that the learned MLP provides a useful distribution-specific transformation of the fixed recurrent statistic.
+We compare the losses of these models under the same hyper-parameter settings.